 How to get a Social Security number in Portugal

-If you are working in Portugal as an employee, your employer will notify social security at the beginning of your working contract.
+If you are employed in Portugal, your employer will notify social security at the beginning of your working contract.
 Your employer will need to have your visa with them to prove that you are legally able to reside in Portugal so that they can properly register you with social security.

 You will be asked to sign this Social Security form, which your employer should complete.
 When your work contract is submitted, you will then receive your social security number.

 For self-employment, you will need to apply for a social security number yourself.
-You will need to submit the correct form, along with other documents that are required, to the social security office in your place of residence.
+You will need to submit the correct form, along with other required documents, to the social security office in your place of residence.

 Documents to register with Social Security as an independent worker